Red Chinese Mulberries

-The Boniato potato has the same distinct shape as other sweet potatoes, roughly ovate and tubular with tapered ends.
-Its skin color varies with each variety.
-It can be purple, rose or pink in color.
-Its flesh is a crisp ivory white with a dense starchy texture, similar to a baking potato.
-Unlike yellow and orange fleshed varieties, the Boniato potato is not as sweet.
-When roasted, its best flavorings evolve in its crusted skin, emitting notes of chestnuts.
+Boniatos have the same distinct shape as other sweet potatoes, roughly ovate and tubular with tapered ends.
+Its skin color can vary from dusty rose to light brown depending upon variety and is often speckled with small eyes.
+Its flesh is creamy white offering a fluffy, starchy texture when cooked, similar to that of a baking potato.
+Unlike yellow and orange-fleshed sweet potatoes, the Boniato potato is not as sweet.
+When roasted whole, its best flavorings evolve within its skin, emitting a subtle sweet flavor and notes of chestnuts.

 Restaurants currently purchasing this product as an ingredient for their menu.

-Recipes that include Boniato Potatoes.
+Recipes that include Boniato Sweet Potatoes.
 One is easiest, three is harder.